Alekyanarmeta/eccomplateform_project/README.md

 ![Screenshot 2025-05-19 230756](https://github.com/user-attachments/assets/4ac45f8d-f20c-4a8b-a547-9501357923e2)

-Great!
-Since your project runs on `http://localhost:5173/home`, I'll tailor the `README.md` for that and regenerate the content accordingly.
-Here's your **updated and complete `README.md`** with your local server reference:

----

 # 🛒 TrendyCart

 **TrendyCart** is a responsive and modern e-commerce shopping platform built with React and JavaScript.
 It showcases a clean UI for displaying categorized products from an online store with add-to-cart functionality.